What We Spent: One-Week Christmas Market Trip to Vienna on a Budget

 Food and Drink Costs Can Be Managed.
 Our approach of sharing and grazing at markets helped us keep our food expenses in check without sacrificing the culinary experience.
 This allowed us to try a variety of different foods without overspending.

 If you want a unique restaurant experience, make lunch rather than dinner reservations to save a bit of money and still have an elevated experience.
-Unless you adore fine dining or hate sharing, we’d recommend a budget of about $50 per person per day for food if you’re on a mid-range budget.
+Unless you adore fine dining or hate sharing, we’d recommend a budget of about $70 per person per day for food if you’re on a tighter or mid-range budget.
+If you tend to like getting appetizers, desserts, and drinks with your meals, double that budget!

 This detailed breakdown should give you a much clearer picture of what a mid-range European Christmas market trip actually costs.
 Remember, these are our specific expenses, and your own budget may vary depending on your travel style and preferences.
 However, we hope this provides a helpful starting point for planning your own exciting Christmas market adventure.
 We also encourage you to do your own research and compare prices for flights, accommodation, and transportation to find the best deals for your trip.
 Happy planning!